stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 Under the hood, DSC configures all modules and converts them to [`SoS`](https://vatlab.github.io/sos-docs) tasks.
 Enthusiastic readers shall refer to [this page](https://vatlab.github.io/sos-docs/doc/documentation/Remote_Execution.html) for details under the hood.
 Configuration here in DSC is further automated for benchmarking and thus simpler interface-wise.

-In this document we focus on running jobs on a cluster with queue manager, using the On-host mode.
+**For RCC users at The University of Chicago: ** you can focus on the On-Host mode (do not specify `--to-host` option for file transfer) because it is possible to submit jobs from compute nodes on the cluster system.

 ## Job configuration template and command options